Ania Monica Caill

-Ania Monica Caill (born October 24, 1995) is a French-born alpine skier who competes internationally for Romania.
+Ania Monica Caill (born 24 October 1995) is a French-born Romanian alpine skier.
 She represented Romania at the 2014 Winter Olympics in the alpine skiing events.

 Biography

 Caill originally competed for France, winning the French championships in her age category in 2011.
 However, she switched to the Romanian team in June 2012 citing a lack of opportunity on the French team that was to compete in Sochi.
 She is allowed to compete for Romania because it is her mother's home country.
 At the 2018 Pyeongchang Olympics, Caill planned to compete in the giant slalom.
 However, due to bad weather, the giant slalom race was postponed and clashed with the training runs of the Super G, which she preferred.